Storm Highway by Dan Robinson

 Complete and incomplete leaders

 The initiation of these upward leaders are triggered by an in-cloud lightning discharge above tall towers or skyscrapers.
-The leaders normally indicate the beginning of a full ground to cloud lightning discharge, but as has been repeatedly observed, some of these leaders do not make it all of the way to the cloud discharge already in progress.
-In most cases observed, the leaders propagate all the way into the cloud, resulting in full return strokes as the charge areas and/or existing in-cloud lightning channels are contacted.
+The leaders normally indicate the beginning of a typical ground to cloud lightning flash, but as has been repeatedly chased, some of these leaders terminate prematiruely before reaching cloud base.
+In most cases chased, the leaders propagate all the way to cloud base and into the cloud while recoil-leader dart-leader initiated return strokes occasionally re-illuminate the channel.

 View and sound from simultaneous video

 The first lightning discharge shown in the following video clip is the same in the 35mm slide image above.
-In the video, the leaders are not visible due to the parent anvil crawler overexposing the frames.
+In the video, the leaders are not visible due to the triggering cloud flash overexposing the frames.
 However, the thunder from the leaders is distinctly heard as several short crackles, separated in time by periods of silence, just before the louder thunder from the anvil crawler itself arrives:

 EXPEDITION VIDEO: Oklahoma City tower lightning: Watch Video